yuvaltar/Gmailish-tsk4/README.md

 docker build -t bloom-filter-url .

-To run the main program (default): docker run -it --rm bloom-filter-url
+To run the main program (default): docker run -it -v "/$(pwd)/data:/app/data" bloom-filter-url

 This runs the main program in interactive mode.
 You can type input directly into the terminal as described above.